vic-ma/howtodismantle.github.io/_posts/2025-01-28-The-Art-of-Printing-Getting-started-with-label-printing-on-Bixolon-SRP-Q300-Series.md

 ## The code

-The screenshot shows the Building Block for sending the command.
-We're using the placeholder replacement block to replace the three literals in the string mentioned above with dynamic values from the user input.
+The following screenshot shows the Building Block for sending the command.
+We're using the placeholder replacement block to replace the three literals in our command string above with dynamic values from the user input.

 ![image](/assets/2025-01-28/040.png)

-For LUA lovers, here's the LUA code that does the same:
+For LUA lovers, here's the equivalent LUA code:

 {% highlight lua %}
 local _ = data.MyPrinter.print(string.gsubph([[~(CentralAlign)~~(Image:Starpeak_small.png)~